giantswarm/releases/aws/v11.4.0/README.md

   [cluster creation](https://docs.giantswarm.io/api/#operation/addClusterV5) and [fetching cluster details](https://docs.giantswarm.io/api/#operation/getClusterV5) are changing.
   The old `master` attribute in the request/response will be deprecated by August 31.
   Please change implementations to use the `master_nodes` attribute instead.
-Also be aware that specifying the availability zone of the single master node will no longer be supported after August 31.
+- Specifying the availability zones of master nodes is only supported via the Giant Swarm Control Plane API, not the Rest API

 Read our [dedicated documentation article](https://docs.giantswarm.io/basics/ha-masters/) for more details and instructions.